parkinsons-toolkit/app-content/pages-content/managing-symptoms/speaking.md

 - Parkinson’s drugs (e.g. levodopa) may help your speech.
 - Response to Parkinson's drugs changes over time.
 For example, your voice may be stronger when the drugs are working well and softer or weaker when your drugs are not working well.
 - Changes to your Parkinson’s drugs may give you better control over speech problems.
-- See _Variability of Symptoms_ for more information about these changes in your speech and other symptoms.
+- See <a href="/learn/managing-symptoms/variability-of-symptoms" class="internal-link">_Variability of Symptoms_</a> for more information about these changes in your speech and other symptoms.

 ---